- Free Grievance Letter Template and Guide

 It’s essential you understand the employment laws in the process.
 Which ends with a consultation and a grievance outcome letter providing the information about your findings and, crucially, the decision you’ve come to.

-You can download a sample of such a letter in this guide.
-It outlines the essential details to include for your employee.
+Download our outcome of grievance letter example and grievance guide today, the document outlines the essential details to include for your employee.

 Peninsula provides total support on any HR or Health & Safety issue you have.
 From unlimited advice to our full documentation and risk assessment services, we'll ensure compliance at all times, contact us today.